Attulus distinguendus

 Attulus distinguendus, also called the distinguished jumper spider, is a species of spider in the family Salticidae, the jumping spiders.
 Until 2017, it was placed in the genus Sitticus.
 It inhabits central and western Europe, the Palaearctic region, and eastern Asia.

 Description

-The spider has four forward-facing eyes (2 small ones on the sides, 2 large ones in the middle).
+The spider has four forward-facing eyes (two small ones on the sides, two large ones in the middle).
 Jumping spiders have good vision, second only to cephalopods among invertebrates.
-The species are gray coloured with brown dots.
+The species are grey coloured with brown dots.

 Taxonomy

 In 1889, Eugène Simon separated the genus Attulus from the genus Attus.
 Simon gave Attus cinereus Westring, 1861 as the type of the genus.
 However, this name had already been used by Walckenaer in 1837 for a different species, so Simon's 1871 replacement name Attus helveolus is used instead.
 A. helveolus is now regarded as the same species as Attus distinguendus, described by Simon in 1868, so having priority as a name.
 Thus Attulus distinguendus (under the original name Attus distinguendus) is the type of the genus.